tdwyer/pretty-good-wallet/README.md

     - Combined any, all, or none of these search options
 - **Select from Numbered List**
   - Don't know exactly what your looking for?
 Heres a list, Enter the number...
-    - Just type `pgw -clip 3`
+    - Just type `pgw -screen`
       - Then enter the number of the item you want sent to the Clipboard.
-    - If you know the Domain you can shorten the list `pgw -clip 3 -d example.com`
+    - If you know the Domain you can shorten the list `pgw -screen -d example.com`
       - Now only options for *example.com* are shown in the list

-### Encrypting Keys/Passwords and Files

-**Encrypting Password and Files **
-  - Adding password, or *Key Value Pairs*, could not be easier
+### Examples

+**Adding website account**
-    - Enter Password with Interactive Prompt
+  - Enter password with the interactive prompt
-      - `pgw -d example.com -k alice -e` And Enter and Re-Enter the password
+    - `pgw -d example.com -k alice -e` then enter your password at the prompt
-        - Get username Confidentiality
+      - For username confidentiality
         - `pgw -d example.com -k username -e`
         - `pgw -d example.com -k password -e`
-        - Get URL Confidentiality
+      - For url confidentiality
-          - `pgw -d favorateWebsite -k username -e`
+        - `pgw -d website01 -k username -e`
         - Save the url to a file named *url* and add it to the domain's Vault
-            - `pgw -d favorateWebsite -v url -e`
+          - `pgw -d website01 -v url -e`
   - Enter Password as Parameter
     - `-v $Value` can added for scripted addition of passwords/key values

-**Encrypt Any File to a Vault**
+**Adding a file to the vault**
   - PGW makes it easy to store related documents
-    - `pgw -d exampletaxservice.com -v EZ1040-2013.pdf -e`
+    - `pgw -d exampleTaxService.com -v EZ1040-2013.pdf -e`